Cheap Guitars that Don’t Suck: Best Cheap Acoustic Guitars of 2018

 The Yamaha FG 700 line has been widely considered one of the best beginner guitars and one of the best cheap guitar models on the market.

 The FG 800 series has upgraded this reliable classic with the best ever FG tone and the same solid spruce top, mahogany back and sides, and rosewood fingerboard.
-The easy action on this superb model is complimented by die-cast tuners.
+The easy action on the superb Yamaha FG820 acoustic guitar is complimented by die-cast tuners.

 The resulting tone is rich and bright without any of the tinniness you might expect from cheaply-made acoustic guitars.
 At a price that won’t break the bank, this Yamaha edition is priced comparably to lesser quality plastic models but with all of the features you’d expect from a higher-priced guitar - easily making this one of the best cheap acoustic guitars.

-While this quality Seagull model is priced slightly above some of the other selections on our list of best acoustic guitars for the money, at under $400 it is still a great budget buy.
+Although the Seagull S6 Entourage acoustic guitar is priced slightly above some of the other selections on our list of best acoustic guitars for the money, at under $400 it is still a great budget buy.

 The solid cedar top and wild cherry laminate back and sides provides a much deeper, richer guitar tone than you would expect at this value price.
 And the slim design of the extremely comfortable neck makes this guitar easy and fun to play.